consensus-shipyard/ipc/specs/executions.md

-# IPS Spec - Executions
+# IPC Spec - Executions

-This document is a top-down view of the Fendermint application, concentrating on its aspects as a transition function.
+This document explains on how Fendermint works at a high level.
+Fendermint is a CometBFT application at present (and therefore coupled with Ignite consensus).
+This document focuses on the implementation details of the state transition mechanics.
+Note that while Fendermint is the current reference IPC client implementation, it is merely a stepping stone towards a modular, dynamic, embeddable, multi-network IPC client with fully customized consensus in the foreseeable future.

 # ABCI

+> Note: an upgrade to CometBFT v0.38.x and the ABCI v2 interface is underway.

 Fendermint implements the ABCI v1 a.k.a.
 ABCI++ as [defined in CometBFT v0.37](https://github.com/cometbft/cometbft/tree/v0.37.x/abci).